Socialz: Multi-Feature Social Fuzz Testing: Abstract

 Online social networks have become an integral aspect of our daily lives and play a crucial role in shaping our relationships with others.
 However, bugs and glitches, even minor ones, can cause anything from frustrating problems to serious data leaks that can have far-reaching impacts on millions of users.

 To mitigate these risks, fuzz testing, a method of testing with randomised inputs, can provide increased confidence in the correct functioning of a social network.
-However, implementing traditional fuzz testing methods can be prohibitively difficult or impractical for programmers outside of the network's development team.
+However, implementing traditional fuzz testing methods can be prohibitively difficult or impractical for programmers outside of the social network's development team.

 To tackle this challenge, we present Socialz, a novel approach to social fuzz testing that (1) characterises real users of a social network, (2) diversifies their interaction using evolutionary computation across multiple, non-trivial features, and (3) collects performance data as these interactions are executed.
-With Socialz, we aim to provide anyone with the capability to perform comprehensive social testing, thereby improving the reliability and security of online social networks used around the world.
+With Socialz, we aim to put social testing tools in everybody's hands, thereby improving the reliability and security of social networks used worldwide.

+In our study, we came across (1) one known limitation of the current GitLab~CE and (2) 6,907 errors, of which 40.16\% are beyond our debugging skills.